Debate League FAQs

 Many public and private school debate teams meet for 4-6 hours per week, giving them tons of time with coaches to prep for full, monthly debates and multiple outside tournaments.
-Debate League and Junior Debate League, on the other hand, only meet "in class" for 4-hours per month, supplemented with training videos.
+Debate League, on the other hand, is a recreational club, meeting only three hours per month.

-The result of this reduced training and practice time is that, rather than focusing on monthly debates and outside tournaments, we focus on two inter-club tournaments per school year, and one intra-club tournament.
-Debate League inter-club tournaments include the Winter Classic, which is held over three days during the second week of December, and the SLAM tournament, which is held on the second Saturday in June.
-Intra-club tournaments are held in March.
+The result of this reduced training and practice time is that, rather than focusing on monthly debates and outside tournaments, we focus on intra-club debate and one inter-club tournament (against other Debate League clubs) at the SLAM conference, which is held on the second Saturday in June.

 Should I do Speakers League instead of, or in addition to, Debate League?